jorgegfx/NewIslandBookingSystem/README.md

 5. Provide appropriate error messages to the caller to indicate the error cases.

     * The Web socket replies with an error message and a status as a response of any request
+    * The rest api provides a way to retrieve the confirmation of a reservation

 6. In general, the system should be able to handle large volume of requests for getting the campsite availability.